rrumale/machine-learning-live-labs/oml-services-v2/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

      If the tables don't exist, the script will return an error.
 We will create the tables in the next steps

-  * Create the training table for our Auto ML UI
+  * Create the training table for our AutoML UI

      ````
      <copy>